Imbangala

-The Imbangala or Mbangala were 17th-century groups of Angolan warriors and marauders who founded the Kasanje Kingdom.
+The Imbangala or Mbangala were divided groups of warriors and marauders who worked as hired mercenaries in 17th-century Angola and later founded the Kasanje Kingdom.
+They served both the Portuguese Empire and its regional enemies at different periods.

 Origins

 The Imbangala were people, possibly from Central Africa, who appeared in Angola during the early 17th century.
 Their origins are still debated.
 There is general agreement that they were not the same Jagas that attacked the Kingdom of Kongo during the reign of Alvaro I.

-In the 1960s, it was determined that oral traditions of the Lunda Empire suggested that both groups of Jaga marauders originated in the Lunda Empire and had fled it during the 17th century.
+In the 1960s, Jan Vansina and David Birmingham hypothesized that the oral traditions of the Lunda Empire suggested that both groups of Jaga marauders originated in the Lunda Empire (present-day Democratric Republic of Congo and Zambia) under leader Kinguri and had fled 1550 and 1612.
 Another theory is that the Imbangala were a local people of southern Angola originating from the Bie Plateau or the coastal regions west of the highlands.

 The first witness account of the Imbangala, written by an English sailor named Andrew Battell, who lived with them for 16 months around 1600–1601, places them firmly in the coastal regions and highlands of modern Angola, just south of the Kwanza River.
-Their leaders told Battell that they had come from a place called "Elembe" and that they had originated from a "page" in its army.
+Their leaders told Battell that they had come from a place called Elembe and that they had originated from a "page" in its army.
 Battell's story was published by Samuel Purchas partially in 1614 and fully in 1625.